Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/cantrip/thaumaturgy-2024.md

 range: "30 ft"
 comp:
   - V
-duration: "Up To 1 Minute
+duration: "Up To 1 Minute"
-cast_time: "Action
+cast_time: "Action"
 description: |
   You manifest a minor wonder within range.
 You create one of the effects below within range.
 If you cast this spell multiple times, you can have up to three of its 1-minute effects active at a time.